jash-2609/Automated-Deployment-of-a-Java-Application-to-Kubernetes-using-a-CI-CD-Pipeline/README.md

 ## **Introduction**

-In the rapidly evolving landscape of software development, adopting DevOps practices has become essential for organizations aiming for agility, efficiency, and quality in their software delivery processes.
-This project focuses on implementing a robust DevOps Continuous Integration/Continuous Deployment (CI/CD) pipeline, orchestrated by Jenkins, to streamline the development, testing, and deployment phases of a software product.
+In today’s fast-paced software development world, adopting DevOps practices is crucial for achieving agility, speed, and reliability in delivering applications.
+This project demonstrates the setup of an end-to-end CI/CD pipeline powered by Jenkins, with a focus on automating build, testing, security checks, artifact management, containerization, and deployment of a Java-based application on Kubernetes.

 ## **Architecture**